How to grow weigela – a colorful shrub that pollinators love

 This low-maintenance and fast-growing shrub is a useful addition to any yard, with masses of pink, purple and red flowers supported by lush, green foliage, which is an appealing backdrop through the summer and fall months for other flowering perennials and annuals.

-Whilst weigela has undoubted ornamental appeal, it is also popular with pollinators, attracting bees and butterflies through the spring and summer months, often noted to be humming with insect activity.
+Whilst weigela has undoubted ornamental appeal, it can be grown in pots and is popular with pollinators, attracting bees and butterflies through the spring and summer months, often noted to be humming with insect activity.
 To add a splash of color to your outdoor space this year, learn how to grow weigela and fill your yard with bright show-stopping blooms.

 How to grow weigela